aphalo/ggpp/README.md

 arrows connecting the original positions to the displaced positions.
 They remain backwards compatible and can be used in all geometries that have a `position` formal parameter.
-This is similar to the approach used in package 'ggrepel' (\<= 0.9.1) but uses a different naming convention that allows the new position functions to remain backwards compatible with 'ggplot2'.
-Starting from version 0.9.2 the geometries from package 'ggrepel' are fully compatible with this new naming convention.
+This is similar to the approach used in package ‘ggrepel’ (\<= 0.9.1) but uses a different naming convention that allows the new position functions to remain backwards compatible with ‘ggplot2’.
+Starting from version 0.9.2 the geometries from package ‘ggrepel’ are fully compatible with this new naming convention.

 Position functions `position_nudge_keep()`, `position_nudge_to()`,
 `position_nudge_center()` and `position_nudge_line()` implement